top of page

 Calitec KP-50 Refrigerant Cycling Split System

-All-in-one systems combine the hot water cylinder with the heat pump unit mounted on top.
+All-in-one systems combine the cylinder and heat pump in a single unit with the heat pump mounted on top.
+They are straightforward to install and work well for many homes.
 While they are compact and convenient, these systems often have limited heating power, which may lead to longer recovery times, especially during winter when ambient temperatures drop.

-• Is the heat pump replaceable, or does the entire system need to be replaced if it fails?
+• Replacement - If the heat pump fails, does the entire system need to be replaced?

-These systems use a heat pump outdoor unit connected to a hot water cylinder via refrigerant pipes.
-They offer high efficiency with minimal heat loss and flexible installation options, making them ideal for homes looking to keep components discreetly placed.
+Refrigerant cycling split systems have an outdoor heat pump unit connected to a hot water cylinder via refrigerant pipes.
+It heats the water inside the cylinder.
+This design offers high efficiency with minimal heat loss and installation flexibility, making them ideal for many Kiwi homes.

 • The outdoor unit can be positioned out of sight.

-• If the heat pump reaches the end of its life, it can be replaced separately.
+• If the heat pump unit reaches the end of its life, it can be replaced separately.

-• Installation costs may be slightly higher, as a qualified heat pump installer is required.
+• Slightly higher installation costs as a qualified heat pump installer is required to connect the refrigerant pipes.

 Older mono-block systems often used refrigerants limited to 55°C, requiring electric heaters to meet the 60°C safety standard.
 These systems also had restrictions on pipe length due to heat loss.

 With advancements in refrigerants like R290, many issues with older systems have been resolved.
-R290 systems can heat water up to 75°C, eliminating the need for electric boosting.
-They also overcome pipe length limitations, offering more installation flexibility.
+R290 systems can heat water up to maximum 70°C, eliminating the need for electric boosting.
+They also overcome pipe length limitations, offering more installation flexibility, making them ideal for Kiwi homes.

 CO₂ Mono-Block Systems